MicrosoftDocs/azure-devops-docs/docs/report/dashboards/team-velocity.md

 You can only configure your Velocity widget for a single team.
 If you want to view the velocity for several teams, then you must configure a portfolio management team that rolls up from several teams.
 For more information, see [Add teams](../../organizations/settings/add-teams.md).

-::: moniker range=">= azure-devops-2020"

 If you haven't yet, [Add the Velocity widget to your dashboard](./add-widget-to-dashboard.md).

-::: moniker-end

 ::: moniker range="azure-devops-2019"

 - If you haven't yet, [Enable or install Analytics](analytics-extension.md).
-- If you haven't yet, [Add the Velocity widget to your dashboard](./add-widget-to-dashboard.md).

 ::: moniker-end